dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since Linux kernel 6.8, there is a new functionality in the `perf` tool that allows you to find data structure reordering opportunities.
 The `perf mem record` command can now be used to profile data structure access patterns.
 The `perf annotate --data-type` command will show you the data structure layout along with profiling samples attributed to each field of the data structure.
 Using this information you can identify fields that are accessed together.[^5]

+Data-type profiling is very effective at finding opportunities to improve cache utilization.
+Recent Linux kernel history contains many examples of commits that reorder structures,[^1] pad fields,[^3] or pack[^2] them to improve performance.

 ### Other Data Structure Reorganization Techniques